SH4FS0c13ty/TigerXDragon/README.md

 This toolkit contains 5 stages decribed below:
  - Stage 0: Script to install everything that is required by the toolkit (the requirements above).
 [RUN AS ADMIN]
  - Stage 1: Script to extract .dat files with the DatWorker program.
- - Stage 2: Script to extract the .dat files with Gpda.jar and build the strings.
+ - Stage 2: Script to extract .obj files, build the strings and repack .obj files.
  - Stage 3: Script to generate the seekmap.dat file and repack everything.
  - Stage 4: Script to delete every non-needed file in the toolkit's directory.
 <br />